 Generally speaking, monthly loan bills can be lowered in one of two ways: lower interest rates and longer repayment length.
-A cash-out refinance accomplishes both.
-Interest rates can be lowered to the 3-4% range, and monthly payments are essentially spread out over 30 years.
+A cash-out refinance often accomplishes both.
+Interest rates can be reduced to the 3-4% range, and monthly payments are essentially spread out over 30 years.

 A borrower who takes the same steps with $50,000 in student loans would free up over $300 per month!

 Another advantage is that the mortgage interest deduction is better than the student loan interest deduction for many borrowers.
 The student loan interest deduction has income restrictions and a lower deduction maximum.
 Generally speaking, mortgage interest is preferable at tax time, but the recent 2018 Tax Cuts and Jobs Act (better known as the Trump tax cuts), may change calculations for some borrowers.